Join the UK Youth Parliament

 Election process

-If your application is successful, you will become an official candidate and take part in a borough-wide election.
-Following an initial eligibility check, there will be a peer selection process, with elections taking place in schools and youth spaces
+If their application is successful, they will become an official candidate and take part in a borough-wide election.
+Following an initial eligibility check, there will be a peer selection process, with elections taking place in schools and youth spaces.
+Key dates will be confirmed in due course.

 The Council collects Equalities data to help improve access to Council services for all residents.
 The Council also has to collect and analyse data to demonstrate compliance with the Equality Act 2010 (Specific Duties) Regulations 2011.
 We also want to ensure that we have consulted with all of the different equalities groups.
 Your answers will not be used to identify you.
 You do not have to complete these questions.

-Share Youth Parliament Application form on Facebook Share Youth Parliament Application form on Twitter Share Youth Parliament Application form on Linkedin Email Youth Parliament Application form link
+Share Youth Parliament Application form on Facebook Share Youth Parliament Application form on X (formerly Twitter) Share Youth Parliament Application form on Linkedin Email Youth Parliament Application form link